 2. Central Park

-Central Park aerial view, Manhattan, New York: The Park is surrounded by skyscrapers.
+Central Park aerial view, Manhattan, New York.

-Central Park aerial view, Manhattan, New York: The Park is surrounded by skyscrapers.
+Central Park aerial view, Manhattan, New York.

 A sprawling green oasis in the heart of Manhattan, Central Park spans 843 acres and offers a plethora of activities for visitors.
 There’s something for everyone, from scenic walking trails to boat rentals on the lake and the Central Park Zoo to open-air concerts.